hbctraining/Intro-to-ChIPseq/lessons/08_diffbind_differential_peaks.md

 4. Some tools have been specifically designed for particular ChIP-seq data (**signal type**), such as histone modifications or transcription factor (TF) binding.

+For each factor **we have two replicates, and it would be best to use tools that make use of these replicates (i.e [DiffBind](http://bioconductor.org/packages/release/bioc/html/DiffBind.html)**, [ChIPComp](https://www.bioconductor.org/packages/3.3/bioc/html/ChIPComp.html)) to compute statistics reflecting how significant the changes are.
+For this analysis, we will use as input not only the peak calls but also incorporate the BAM files.

 ## DiffBind